hailmikhail/FUS_wiki/Settings-for-tools-(LODs-and-Synthesis).md

 Feel free to test different texture sizes.
 We are focusing on performance and find that these settings work fine.
 What you should be aware of is that we are uxing BC3 compression.
 This is strongly recommended for VR.

 When this has finished running, place the output into Texgen_output.
-Press F5 to update MO2, and make sure that xLODGen_Output is an active mod before going to the next step.
+Press F5 to update MO2, and make sure that Texgen_output is an active mod before going to the next step.

 ## DynDOLOD